-Partial fraction decomposition is the technique for writing a rational function as a sum of simple fractions, each of which has a known inverse Laplace transform.
-It is the bread-and-butter skill for inverting Laplace transforms.
+Write a rational function as a sum of simple fractions, each with a known inverse Laplace transform.
+This is the workhorse for inverting Laplace transforms.

-The basic recognition we use over and over: inverts to (for the causal ROC ).
-So if we can break into a sum of terms of this form, we just sum the inverse transforms.
+The recognition we lean on: inverts to (causal ROC ).
+Break into a sum of terms of this form and sum the inverse transforms.

 Three cases